 - Attend a meeting of your local Board of County Commissioners.
 Every Board has regular meetings open to the public that include opportunities for public comment.
 Voice your concerns about jail safety.

 - Contact and support DRNC.
 DRNC continues to advocate for improved jail conditions.
-If you are interested in getting involved in local advocacy around jail issues, would like more information, or you or a loved one have experienced unsafe jail conditions and would like to share your story, please contact DRNC.
+If you are interested in getting involved in local advocacy around jail issues, would like more information, or you or a loved one have experienced unsafe jail conditions, please contact DRNC.

 DRNC thanks the University of North Carolina School of Law students who helped prepare this report: